Grantham railway station: Layout

-Prior to the reopening of the Allington Chord in 2006, trains for Nottingham – Grantham – Skegness reversed in the station and travelled along the ECML, crossing the ECML via a flat junction, adding to congestion on the main line.
-Since the opening of the chord they reverse and travel whence they came using the chord, crossing under the ECML using existing tracks.
+Prior to the reopening of the Allington Chord in 2006, trains between Nottingham and Skegness entered the station on the ECML, reversed and then crossed the ECML via a flat junction, adding to congestion on the main line.
+Since the opening of the chord, they reverse and travel whence they came using the chord, crossing under the ECML using existing tracks.

-The journey to London King's Cross takes a little over an hour, with trains provided by London North Eastern Railway and Hull Trains.

-In May 2009 National Express East Coast installed ticket barriers at the station, however these have since been removed.